nancchan/SaasIntegration-Platform/README.md

 ## Project Goal

-This project was created to develop and demonstrate the practical skills used by SaaS Support Engineers, Technical Support Engineers, Application Support Analysts, and Implementation Specialists.
+This project was created to develop and demonstrate practical skills used by SaaS Support Engineers, Technical Support Engineers, Application Support Analysts, and Implementation Specialists.

 It simulates a customer onboarding workflow by following customer information through data validation, SQL investigation, API testing practice, Salesforce CRM configuration, reporting, and troubleshooting scenarios.

-The project combines Excel, SQL, Postman, and Salesforce Administration concepts to demonstrate how support and implementation teams analyze customer data, investigate issues, configure CRM workflows, and understand how information moves between business systems.
+The project combines Excel, SQL, Postman, and Salesforce Administration concepts to demonstrate how support and implementation teams analyze customer data, investigate issues, manage CRM information, and understand how data moves between business systems.

 Rather than building a production application, this repository serves as a hands-on portfolio demonstrating customer data management, CRM concepts, API fundamentals, technical troubleshooting, documentation, and support workflows.